aardappel/lobster/docs/source/implementation_wasm.md

 // As with everything, to refer to things in wasm, use a 0 based index. bw.BeginSection(WASM::Section::Type);
 // A list of arguments followed by a list of return values.
-// You don't have to use the return value, but it may make referring to this
+// You don't have to use the return value of AddType, but it may make referring
-// type easier.
+// to these types easier.
 auto type_ii_i = bw.AddType({ WASM::I32, WASM::I32 }, { WASM::I32 });  // 0
 auto type_i_v = bw.AddType({ WASM::I32 }, {});  // 1
 bw.EndSection(WASM::Section::Type);

-// Import some functions, from the runtime compiled in other modules.
+// Import some functions, from the runtime compiled in other object files.
 // For our example that will just be the printing function.
 // Note: we assume this function has been declared with: extern "C"
 // You can link against C++ functions as well if you don't mind dealing